VienDinhCom/shopify-theme-customizer/README.md

 ### Lint

-To analyze your code to find problems, you need to install [Shopify CLI](https://shopify.dev/apps/tools/cli/installation)
+First of all, you need to install [Shopify CLI](https://shopify.dev/apps/tools/cli/installation).
+Then you can run this command to analyze your code to find problems.

 ```bash
 yarn lint